Kwani O'Pharrow

 Kwani O'Pharrow is an American politician.
 He has served in the New York State Assembly representing the 11th district since 2025.
 A Democrat, he represents parts of Suffolk and Nassau counties.

 In the 2024 New York State Assembly election, he held the seat for the Democrats following then-incumbent Kimberly Jean-Pierre's decision not to stand for re-election.

 Career

 O'Pharrow's previous career included positions within the United States Navy and New York City Police Department.
 His most recent NYPD position was with the New York City Police Department Intelligence Bureau.
-He is also a boxing coach and served as President of Starrett City Boxing, a Brooklyn-based sports organization founded by his grandfather, James "Jimmy O" Pharrow.
-Prior to seeking political office, he was a community relations officer within the Brentwood Union Free School District.
+He is also a certified USA Boxing boxing coach, DCJS Instructor Co-founded Cops N’ Kids Long Island, Co-founded Student And Community Relations Officers (SACRO) and served as President of Starrett City Boxing, a Brooklyn-based sports organization founded by his grandfather, James "Jimmy O" Pharrow.
+Prior to seeking political office, he was a school safety supervisor within the Brentwood Union Free School District.